 Reason for Change

-This contribution provides the requirements for the protocol to support both device management and service logic.
-In many M2M scenarios, there is no clear boundary between device management and service logic.
+This contribution provides the requirements for the protocol to support device management and the capability being easily extended to support specific service logic.
+In many M2M scenarios, the service logic is very simple and has a lot of similar characteristics as device management.
 For example, a message command asks the M2M device to retrieve its metering data.
-It is hard to define this message command as service logic or device management.
-Another example, the server sends a message to configure the timer for reporting of metering data.
-It is also hard to define this message as device management or service logic.
-So it is unnecessary to differentiate device management and service logic.
-It is unnecessary to define different interface for them which would only increase complexity.
-Furthermore, having one protocol for both purposes is more efficient which is in particular important for low end devices
+So it is unnecessary to develop a device management protocol that independent with service logic.
+On the contrary, the lightweightM2M protocol should support full device management and provide the capability to be extended to satisfy the requirements of specific service logic.

 Impact on Backward Compatibility

 None